 Delighting your Detractors

-There’s little that’s more discouraging than opening your Net Promoter Score platform to discover that your NPS score is not where you thought it would be.
+There’s little that’s more discouraging than accessing your Net Promoter Score platform to discover that your NPS score is not the one you have expected to have.

 Dealing with unhappy customers is an unpleasant part of any job, but one that has never been more necessary.
 Changing a customer’s mind after the damage has been done is definitely a challenge.
 When following up with your detractors, be transparent about where you’ve gone wrong in the past and how you plan to fix it.